Toshiba Cordless Vacuums Error Codes

 | – |

-Vacuum has very weak suction even with fully charged battery
+Vacuum has very weak suction, even with a fully charged battery.

 |